 “A lot of consults can wait until the end of the day or next day for a procedure,” Thrill noted.

+Employment for surgeons, such as Urologists, is expected to grow 7 percent over the next decade.
 The majority of Urologists are employed within clinics, outpatient centers or hospitals, or have their own private practice.
 However, Urologists can also find employment through academic settings or research facilities.

 “There are so many opportunities for employment in urology right now.
 I would suggest that a professional choose their practice location wisely,” Thrill recommended.
 “There are more openings in rural areas than in places like San Diego or Hawaii.”